Mathematics

 Semester Hours 1

 This learning support course provides corequisite support in mathematics for students enrolled in MTH 112.
-The material covered in this course is parallel to and supportive of the material taught in MTH 112.
+The material covered in this course parallels and supports the material taught in MTH 112.
 Emphasis is placed on providing students with additional academic and noncognitive support with the goal of success in the student’s paired MTH 112 class.
 This course does not apply toward the general core requirement for mathematics.

 MTH 112: Precalculus Algebra